 Step 2: Selecting the Right 18650 Cells for the Battery Pack

-You will find many types of 18650 cells in the market in the price range $1 to $10, but which are the best?
-I will highly recommend to buy 18650 cells from branded companies like Panasonic , Samsung, Sanyo and LG.
-These cells that have well documented performance characteristics and excellent quality control.
-Reputed brand 18650 cells are generally costly, but if you consider for long time use then they are worth to have it.
+You will find many types of 18650 cells in the market in the price range of $1 to $10, but which are the best?
+I will highly recommend buying 18650 cells from branded companies like Panasonic, Samsung, Sanyo, and LG.
+These cells that have well-documented performance characteristics and excellent quality control.
+Reputed brand 18650 cells are generally costly, but if you consider for long time use then they are worth having it.

 In this project, I have used green Panasonic 18650B cells of capacity 3400 mAh from GearBest.